-A recent Forbes article highlights new information about a familiar problem: the mass proliferation of fake news via social media.
+The mass proliferation of fake news via social media is an unfortunately familiar problem.
 There’s now evidence of what we’ve long known.
 People are instinctively drawn to lies over the truth.
 Apparently, lies are more appealing and, paradoxically, believable.
 According to the author, “Human beings, it seems, are far more prone to believe and re-tell a lie than they are the truth.
 A lie is more attractive, more compelling, and more tempting to share than calm, rational truth.”

 What we’re supposed to do about the impact of fake news on our politics and society is beyond the scope of the article (and this blog post).
 But here’s what we can take away from it: how marketing professionals and corporate communicators like us can use the same human psychology for good.